Pompi2503/principles-of-data-analyticss/README.md

 ### Task 7: Analyse Class Distribution
  - To analyse the distribution of petal lengths across three species in the Iris dataset.
  - Present median, interquartile range and outlier in the dataset.
  - Present data in visual and interpretable format using box plots

+ ### Task8: Compute Correlations
+ - The purpose of this to perform exploratory analysis by visualising pairwise relationship/
+ - A corrleation matrix is used and heatmapt is used to depict pairwise relationship.
+ - We can see how variables are related poritively or negatively.

+## Task9: To fit a Linear Regression Line
+- This is perform for predictive analysis between twpo variables of the iris dataset.
+- by Calculating coeffecient fo determiantion R^2, we will determine how much variance in the petal length is determined by the independent variable.